conda-forge/conda-forge.github.io/src/maintainer/adding_pkgs.rst

 Constraining packages at runtime ................................

 The ``run_constrained`` section allows to define restrictions on packages at runtime without depending on the package.
-It can be used to Restrict allowed versions of optional dependencies and defining incompatible packages.
+It can be used to restrict allowed versions of optional dependencies and defining incompatible packages.

 Defining non-dependency restrictions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^